Advancing Public Interests in International and European Law

 Coordinator: Dr Antoine Duval

-The research strand Advancing Public Interests in International and European Law examines how international and European law may further the protection of public interests in a globalising (and privatising) world.
-Research engages with questions centred on the potential synergies and trade-offs between different public interests and private interests.
-The case studies cover both transnational public and private regulation: the protection of the environment and the fight against climate change; the development of corporate social responsibility and the use of private standards to further the public interest; and the operation and legitimacy of the lex sportiva (or transnational sports regulations).
+The law’s function is to balance public and private interests in a coherent and just manner.
+In general, normative coherence is a structural factor in the creation of trust.
+This Research Strand examines how international and European law may further the protection of public interests in a globalizing (and privatizing) world.
+Research engages with questions centered on the potential synergies and trade-offs between different public interests and private interests.
+The case studies cover both transnational public and private regulation: the protection of the environment and the fight against climate change; the development of corporate social responsibility and the use of private standards to further the public interest; and the operation and legitimacy of transnational sports regulations.

 Doing Business Right